TJCAJ/tnl/README.md

 - The desigm for _the gallery_ is based upon code that I learned via the [Dee Mc Coding channel](https://www.youtube.com/watch?v=2uvyx4YK_rQ) on Youtube.
 Run by user IonaFrisbee.

-- In addition I had a code implemented for _the signup page_ from Ivan Grozdic at [codeopen.io](https://codepen.io/ig_design/pen/KKVQpVP) that I have changed a bit to better fit with my own webpage colours, fonts and logo. - This is a built upon licensed sofwtware as stated here:
+- In addition I had a code implemented for _the signup page_ from Ivan Grozdic at [codeopen.io](https://codepen.io/ig_design/pen/KKVQpVP) that I have changed a bit to better fit with my own webpage colours, fonts and logo. - This is built upon licensed sofwtware as stated here:

 Copyright (c) 2024 by [Ivan Grozdic]('https://codepen.io/ig_design/pen/KKVQpVP')